Business Rates Reliefs and Exemptions

-If you qualify for and have been awarded Small Business Rate Relief, certain changes in circumstances must be notified to the Council.
+If you qualify for and have been awarded Small Business Rate Relief, certain changes in circumstances must be notified to the Council within 4 weeks of the change occurring.
 The changes which must be notified are:

 Registered Charities are entitled to relief from rates on any non-domestic property that is wholly or mainly used for charitable purposes.
 Relief is given at 80% of the bill.